UK Settlement Tools

 Can the 28-day rule be waived in compassionate circumstances?

 No. The 28-day rule at CR 1.2(a) is a fixed limit with no discretion for early applications.
-However, in truly exceptional circumstances, ILR may be granted outside the Immigration Rules at the Home Office’s discretion — this is separate from the 28-day concession and requires a solicitor.
+In truly exceptional circumstances, ILR may be granted outside the Immigration Rules at the Home Office’s discretion, but that is separate from the 28-day concession and warrants specialist advice.